google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     misissuance of the precertificate is considered equivalent to misissuance of the corresponding certificate).
   * `unsignedAttrs` MUST be omitted.

-Since the `eContentType` is not `id-data`, the `SignerInfo.signedAttrs` field MUST be present (see Section 5.3 of [RFC5652]) and MUST contain:

-* A content-type attribute whose value is the same as `SignedData.encapContentInfo.eContentType`.

-* A message-digest attribute whose value is the message digest of `SignedData.encapContentInfo.eContent`.

 `SignerInfo.signedAttrs` is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `SignerInfo.signature`